boring-dragon/MoosunMv/README.md

 ## Basic Usage Weather Data

-> You can pass any station name available bellow to get the data
+> You can pass any station name available below to get the data

 ```php
 $rp = new MoosunMv('Gan');